judahben149/Spendr/README.md

 # Spendr
-Spendr is a neat-looking budgeting app based on the neumorphic design style.
+Spendr is a stylish budgeting app with a clean, notebook-like UI.
+This design is mostly based on the neumorphic design style.
 Built with Modern Android Development practices in mind, it adheres to clean architecture and keeps up with latest industry standards.

 <!-- ## About the App